brikis98/yevgeniy-brikman-homepage/_posts/2018-04-27-behind-the-cloud.md

 date: "2018-04-27"
 ---

-This book is efectively a bullet point list of "plays" to build a successful company, based on what Marc Benioff did at Salesforce.
+This book is effectively a bullet point list of "plays" to build a successful company, based on what Marc Benioff did at Salesforce.
 Initially, I disliked the book (more on that below), but as I read on, I found quite a few good ideas, such as:

 ## Salesforce's "no software" campaign